E3SM-Project/zstash/docs/html/_sources/database.rst.txt

 =================

-Direct interaction with the database can be useful to explore content of an archive, beyond what might be available with :ref:`zstash list<List>`.
+Direct interaction with the database can be useful to explore content of an archive, beyond what might be available with :ref:`zstash list<zstash-list>`.

 To list **all the files** in an archive: ::